PhilPlantMan/shimadzu-rearray-generator/README.md

 # PIXL Rearray Generator for the Shimadzu MALDI-TOF microbial ID workflow

-This python program generates a PIXL rearray file for a Shimadzu MALDI-TOF microbial ID workflow.
+This python program generates a PIXL 'rearray file' for a Shimadzu MALDI-TOF microbial ID workflow.

 Users are presented with a GUI which allows them to select a Colony Detection folder produced by PIXL and select workflow options such as starting position on the target, matrix location on a multiwell plate and whether they would also wish to pin to a separate multiwell plate for downstream culturing or other uses.

 ![](docs/images/app_screenshot.png)